defenseunicorns/pepr-istio/README.md

 <br>

 ### The goal of this module/capability is to implement the changes to a deployed application needed:
-1. Enable the service mesh (side car injection)
+1. Enable the istio (side car injection)
 2. Create the virtual service for an applications
-3. Create the Gateway (If the application requires TLS passthrough to perform it's own SSO)
+3. Create the Gateway (If the application requires TLS passthrough)

 <br>